 In 2003, the Department of Computer Science (renamed in 2004 to the Department of Computer Science and Engineering) began an exchange program with the Hochschule Bonn-Rhein-Sieg (H-BRS) a university in Germany, through a partnership with their Computer Science Department.

-A couple years later, in 2005, Tourlakis expanded this exchange program to include the Computer Science department at the University of Crete and the affiliated (Research) Institute of Computer Science (ICS), the latter part of the major national research centre, Foundation for Research and Technology - Hellas (FORTH) in Crete, Greece.
+A couple of years later, in 2005, Tourlakis expanded this exchange program to include the Computer Science department at the University of Crete and the affiliated (Research) Institute of Computer Science (ICS), the latter part of the major national research centre, Foundation for Research and Technology – Hellas (FORTH) in Crete, Greece.

 During this time, Gryz also facilitated a partnership through the Warsaw University of Technology, an exchange partnership that stayed strong until 2012.

 In 2005 the professors received a Human Resources and Development Canada (HRSDC) grant of $200,000 over a 3-year term which helped offset the cost of running these international programs.
-The EU partners also received a matching grant by the government agency Education, Audiovisual and Culture Executive Agency (EACEA).
+The EU partners also received a matching grant from the government agency Education, Audiovisual and Culture Executive Agency (EACEA).
 The grant was renewed for another three-year term in 2008, at the same funding level as did the matching EACEA grant.

 At that time “transatlantic student (and faculty) mobility” was firmly positioned in the federal government’s agenda, and the two grants supported the International Mobility activities of three Canadian partners (York [leading], Dalhousie and UNB) in Canada and three in the EU (H-BRS [leading], U of Crete/FORTH-ICS and the Warsaw University of Technology).